edgarroman/zappa-django-guide/docs/walk_domain.md

 And that should work fine going forward

 !!!
+Note
+    Amazon official documentation states that this step could take up to 40 minutes to initialize the certificate.

+!!!
 Warning
     This command must be run in the US East (N. Virginia) (us-east-1).
 See [AWS documentation](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html#how-to-custom-domains-prerequisites) for more details.

-## Option 2: Route53 and Let's Encrypt
+### Option 2: Route53 and Let's Encrypt

-### Step 2.1: Create a Hosted Zone in Route53
+#### Step 2.1: Create a Hosted Zone in Route53

 If your Registrar is also Route53, skip this step and move on to Step 2.
 AWS did this for you when you registered the domain.

 Follow the instructions for [creating a hosted zone in Route53](aws_route53.md#create-a-hosted-zone-in-route53)

-### Step 2.2: Create an AWS RSA Key
+#### Step 2.2: Create an AWS RSA Key

 Zappa will interact automatically with Let's Encrypt on your behalf, but first you must create an RSA key to identify your account to Let's Encrypt.

-To generate it, simply:
+To generate it, simply run:
 ```
 (ve) $ openssl genrsa -out le-account.key 2048
 Generating RSA private key, 2048 bit long modulus